bevyengine/bevy-website/release-content/0.14/migration-guides/12163_Migrate_from_LegacyColor_to_bevy_colorColor.md

 }
 ```

-This gives more room for expansion, for instance in adding more color spaces.
+This makes it easier to organize and manage different color spaces, and makes room to add more!
 To handle this change, you may need to update your match statements:

 ```rust
 // Before